 By Michael Lanza

 Everyone remembers his or her first visit to the desert Southwest.
 The bizarre, vividly colored geology of southern Utah and Arizona ignites wildfires of the imagination that burn permanent impressions.
 I recall staring at rock formations sculpted in ways I’d never observed before and thinking, “How can this be?”
 And you’ll find very worthy dayhikes and roadside eye candy in classic parks like Grand Canyon, Zion, and Canyonlands.
 But leaving civilization for days to probe more deeply into those parks—and other canyon-country gems you may not know much about—opens invisible doors to experiences that amplify the feelings inspired by these mystical landscapes.

-After a quarter-century of chasing the best backpacking trips in southern Utah and the Grand Canyon area, I’ve put together a list of what I submit are the top 10.
-Here they are.
+After a quarter-century of chasing the best backpacking trips in southern Utah and the Grand Canyon area, I’ve put together this list of what I submit are the 10 best.

 The descriptions and photos below all link to stories at The Big Outside that have more images and information about these trips—including when to apply for a backcountry permit, which is coming up soon for many of them.